open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x-SNAPSHOT/connectors/ingestion/workflows/usage/usage-workflow-query-logs.md

 - [Databricks](/connectors/database/databricks)
 - [Postgres](/connectors/database/postgres)

-If you are using any other database connector, direct execution of lineage workflow is not possible.
+If you are using any other database connector, direct execution of Usage Workflow is not possible.
-This is mainly because these database connectors does not maintain query execution logs which is required for lineage workflow.
+This is mainly because these database connectors does not maintain query execution logs which is required for Usage Workflow.

-If you are interested in running the usage workflow for a connector not listed above, this documentation will help you to execute the lineage workflow using a query log file.
+If you are interested in running the usage workflow for a connector not listed above, this documentation will help you to execute the Usage Workflow using a query log file.
 This can be arbitrarily executed for **any** database connector.

 ## Query Log File